InternetOfUs/interaction-protocol-engine/Norms.md

 ### Utils

 - ``wenet_remove(Result,Element,List)``
-  This predicate remove an element from an array.
+  This predicate removes an element from an array.
     * ``Result``  _Output_  array of values without the element.
     * ``Element``  _Input_  value to remove.
     * ``List``  _Input_  array of values to remove the element.
 - ``wenet_add(Result,Element,List)``
-  This predicate add an element to the end of an array.
+  This predicate adds an element to the end of an array.
     * ``Result``  _Output_  array of values where the element is added.
     * ``Element``  _Input_  value to add.
     * ``List``  _Input_  array of values to add the element.